Explore Rio de Janeiro

 Hot Tips: For vintage fashion, rare vinyl and all manner of collectibles, check out the flea market held each Saturday at Praca 15, in front of the ferry port in Centro.

-Hot Tips: Don't even think about heading home without several pairs of funky Havaianas flip flops, which are widely available and very affordable.
+Hot Tips: Don't head home without several pairs of funky Havaianas flip flops, which are inexpensive and widely available

 Things to do in Rio de Janeiro